-Campus Ministry offers more than just an opportunity to worship but an invitation to become part of the wider Thomas More faith community.
+Campus Ministry offers more than just an opportunity to worship and invites all members of the community to join its activities and programs.
 Guided by the Catholic Faith and inspired by the steadfast convictions of our patron Thomas More, the mission of Campus Ministry is to provide students, faculty, and staff opportunities for growth in their faithful and loving relationship with Christ, in community, with respect for others, through liturgy, personal prayer, education and service.
 Mass is offered in the Mary, Seat of Wisdom Chapel daily, and Sunday Evening is the student Mass is offered during the academic year.
 The Sacrament of Reconciliation is offered weekly on Thursday evenings in the Chapel.
 Spiritual Direction is also available.